3 Days in Marrakech: Itinerary to Maximize Your Trip [2025]

 The beautiful Atlas Mountains on the way to the desert.

-Take a full-day day trip to the Atlas Mountains and Agafay Desert, which includes the following:
+Take a full-day day trip to the Atlas Mountains, which includes the following:

 • Photo stop at Tahnaout